ncrpugh/StarQuery/README.md

 ### Procedural Mission Generation

 StarQuery can generate missions dynamically rather than relying entirely on a collection of predefined scenarios.
-The `Mission Generator` coordinates the creation of the components required to construct a mission, including the `Rulebook`, `Row Populator` and `Mission Builder`.
+The `MissionGenerator` coordinates the creation of the components required to construct a mission, including the `Rulebook`, `RowPopulator` and `MissionBuilder`.

-The `Row Populator` uses the rules defined by the `Rulebook` to generate valid module data and introduce appropriate faults.
-The `Mission Builder` then assembles these generated components into a complete mission, with the difficulty configuration controlling factors such as fault density, the maximum number of faults and ambiguity in the generated data.
+The `RowPopulator` uses the rules defined by the `Rulebook` to generate valid module data and introduce appropriate faults.
+The `MissionBuilder` then assembles these generated components into a complete mission, with the difficulty configuration controlling factors such as fault density, the maximum number of faults and ambiguity in the generated data.

 This allows missions to vary while remaining consistent with the rules of the game.
 It also means that increasing difficulty can change the complexity of generated missions without requiring each variation to be manually designed and stored.